Training Transitive and Commutative Multimodal Transformers with LoReTTa: Related work

-Overall, we introduce a novel pre-training method that combines recent advances in self-supervised learning into one unified framework.
-LoReTTa uses causal modeling for generative tasks and (causal) masked modeling for discriminative tasks.
+In this paper, we present a novel pre-training method that combines recent advances in self-supervised learning into a unified framework.
+LoReTTa uses causal modeling for generative tasks and masked modeling for discriminative tasks.
 It extends both approaches by using commutative and transitive modeling to seamlessly integrate and impute modalities.
 This allows us to learn expressive features and relationships within multimodal datasets.
-The pre-trained models can be used for various downstream tasks such as imputation or classification.
+The pre-trained models can be used for various downstream tasks such as infilling, classification, survival prediction, or cross-modal generation.
+The most similar to our work is the RNN-based model MCTN~\cite{Pham_2019_AAAI}.
+However, it can only be used as a classifier, does not model all combinations of modalities, and requires all modalities to be aligned and present at training time.
+LoReTTa, on the other hand, does not need such strong assumptions.